kel89/testing-step-generator/README.md

-# Kenny's Testing Step Generate
+# Kenny's Testing Step Generator

 This is a CLI that should generate testing steps.